arthur-van-acker/tic-tac-toe/README.md

 ## ❓ FAQ

 **Q: Can I use this for commercial projects?**
-A: Yes!
-MIT License allows commercial use.
+A: Yes.
+The 0BSD License places almost no restrictions on redistribution or commercial use.

 **Q: Does this work on Linux/Mac?**
 A: The installer is Windows-specific, but the code runs on any platform.
 You'd need to create platform-specific installers.